 In 1876, John Tunstall arrived in Lincoln and created a competing cattle ranch, store, and bank in partnership with the young attorney Alexander McSween and cattleman John Chisum.
 “And the rest is history” as they say.
 Each faction brought in gunfighting gangs and the bodies started to pile up.
 Billy the Kid was in the Regulators who were backed by the Tunstall faction.
 Tunstall was killed by the competing Evans gang and the Regulators retaliated by killing Sheriff Brady.
 Everything culminated in the 5 day shoot out, Battle of Lincoln.
 McSween was killed and the Regulators scattered.
 The last legendary player in this drama was Pat Garrett who was appointed as Sheriff, and spent the next 3 years chasing Billy the Kid.

-So after all this talk of outlaws, there naturally prisons in The Wild West.
-Of course many were just shot or hung, there were still plenty of bad guys to warrant a Territorial Prison.
-The Yuma Territorial Prison was established in 1876 when Arizona was still just a territory.
+So after all this talk of outlaws, there are naturally prisons in The Wild West.
+Wild West outlaws were often shot or hung.
+But there were still plenty of bad guys to warrant a Territorial Prison.
+The Yuma Territorial Prison was established in 1876 when Arizona was still a territory.
 This prison sat on the Colorado River in the brutal Arizona sun.
 It held men and women, including many Mormon leaders imprisoned for polygamy.
 Local history has it that the Yuman citizens resented the “modern conveniences” provide the prisoners.
 After touring the site, I cannot imagine that there was anything resembling luxury in this facility.